lah7/gtk3-classic/README.md

 ---

 * Delay before showing mnemonics is removed.
 You don't have to wait when you press Left Alt button.
+* "Insert emoji" context menu item of entry fields is hidden.
+You can restore it by setting `GTKM_INSERT_EMOJI` environment variable.
 * Window background is set properly to theme background color instead of solid black.
 See https://bugzilla.gnome.org/show_bug.cgi?id=771708.
 * Errors in console output because of integration with Accessibility Toolkit are hidden.
 See https://unix.stackexchange.com/questions/230238.

-Adwaita theme
----

-* Default Adwaita theme have smaller controls (buttons, fields, tabs, etc.).
+* Default Adwaita theme has smaller controls (buttons, fields, tabs, etc.).
-* Message dialogs have more natural appearance.
-* Dashed lines on edges of scrolled boxes are removed.
-See https://wiki.archlinux.org/index.php/GTK+#Disable_overlay_scrollbars.

 --------